TheLoneRider

 Disclaimer

-While I have completed my 200 hours of teacher-training and had been practicing yoga for over 2 decades, I am not a guru and I don't package myself as one.
+While I have completed my 200 hours of teacher-training and have been practicing yoga for over 2 decades, I am not a guru and I don't package myself as one.
 I'm just a dedicated practitioner sharing my knowledge, skill, and insight.

 This sequence is an advanced hack on yoga - some are not in the books and it's risky especially if your practice is not strong.
 Ideally, you should be under the guidance of a guru or be initiated into the practice.
 I'm doing this on my own because I cannot find a suitable guru and I am comfortable studying established yoga books and weaving different practices into a seamless singularity (like a chef who creates an intuitive fusion-recipe with everything he knows about cooking).
 The fact that I'm posting this means I have already done it many times with only positive results.
 My unique practice has made me strong, vibrant and resilient from disease.
 Be advised that if you do this sequence, you are doing it at your own risk.